Magistrates should sit in police stations, report says

-"Police courts would mean much swifter justice for low-level crime, reflecting the fact that if a punishment is to be meaningful and actually change behaviour, it has to be delivered very quickly."'Maximise their role'
+"Police courts would mean much swifter justice for low-level crime, reflecting the fact that if a punishment is to be meaningful and actually change behaviour, it has to be delivered very quickly."

 The justice minister said there were a "number of interesting ideas" in the report.

 Mr Green said: "Magistrates are the cornerstone of our justice system.
 Their local knowledge and unique skills make them an extremely valuable part of our judicial process.

 "We are already looking at the role of magistrates and starting to explore ways to maximise their role within the criminal justice system."